fbpx Skip to content

 These loans are part of the USDA Rural Development Guaranteed Housing Loan Program, which aims to promote homeownership in rural areas.
 The goal of this mortgage program is to help rural areas maintain or even increase their population.

-USDA First Time Home Buyer Requirements
+USDA First-Time Home Buyer Requirements

 Borrower Eligibility

 Finally, USDA loans require borrowers to have a credit score of 640, but borrowers with lower credit scores can qualify under specific conditions.
+Your debt-to-income ratio is also important, as USDA lenders use it to assess your financial health.

 Property eligibility

 The property you wish to purchase must be located in an eligible rural area as defined by the USDA.
-The USDA approves properties in rural and suburban areas, which means that cities, towns, and urban areas are excluded.
+The USDA approves properties in rural and suburban areas, which means that cities, towns, and urban and metropolitan areas are excluded.

 Benefits of USDA Home Loans for first time buyers